Major (retd) Nell Mead

 READ BIO +

 Hayley has been a massage therapist for over 10 years, and after graduating as a Sports and Remedial Massage Therapist, she initially developed her skills working in elite sports, especially rugby and football - and was invited to work with Canada RFC as part of their sports massage team in the 2015 Rugby World Cup.
+Multi-talented Hayley also qualified in reflexology over eight years ago at The London School of Reflexology and went on to specialise in fertility and antenatal/postnatal care.

 But it's not just about elite athletes and mums for Hayley, who worked as a massage therapist in the corporate world at Canary Wharf before joining Victory.
 She really enjoys meeting new people, and working with any clients who are committed to getting better, whether that means less stressed, more flexible or stronger.